freeCodeCamp/guide/src/pages/tools/calculators/tip-calculator/index.md

 ```

-## Step 2 CSS :
+## Step 2 - CSS:

-You can design the style howeever you want.
-I used Bootstrap 4 also I used css only to hide the results and show it through JavaScript after the user fill in the form.
+You design the style however you want.
+You can also use CSS to hide the results and show them through JavaScript after the user fills in the form:

 ```css
   #results {